danidlrm/danidlrm/README.md

 # Hey there! ✌🏼 I'm Dani
-just a bunch this & yap stuff that I've learned during my studies
+just a bunch this & yap stuff of what I've learned during my studies